 In this book, Deleuze interpreted Nietzsche’s texts from his own theoretical perspective, and systematized them.
-It has a lot of hints on how to decipher Nietzsche’s literary and cryptic texts that include strange concepts, such as “will to power”, “eternal return”, and “Übermensch”.
+It has a lot of hints on how to decipher Nietzsche’s literary and cryptic texts that include strange concepts, such as “will to power (Wille zur Macht)”, “eternal return (Ewige Wiederkunft)”, and “Übermensch”.
 In this book, Deleuze incorporated Nietzsche into his theory and developed it, so it can be read not as just a commentary but an introduction to the philosophy of Deleuze himself, who had been greatly influenced by Nietzsche along with Spinoza and Bergson.

 Deleuze reads Nietzsche focusing on Nietzsche’s key concepts, “active/reactive”.
 According to Nietzsche, organic body is composed of the relation between active forces and reactive ones.
 Body is active and superior, whereas consciousness is essentially reactive and inferior.
 Some kind of human nature, such as metaphysics relying on supersensible ideas (god, afterlife, and truth), thoughts driven by the negative (Hegel’s dialectic and the like), Christian negation of life on the earth (nihilism), domination by religion, morality and state of the weak (the herd) who shares ressentiment, result from the essential reactivity of consciousness.
 Nihilism as negation of life is something like the human condition, so the people, who affirm life against it, become “Übermensch”.
 In this way, Deleuze organizes Nietzsche’s terms with clarity.